nahumck/nahumck.me/posts/2015/12/my-year-in-music-2015.md

 #### 4\.
 Puscifer - _Money Shot_

-I’m not sure that I’ve ever disliked a single thing that Maynard James Keenan has ever done.[\[4\]](#fn-4 "see footnote") About the only thing I could complain about MJK is that there isn’t a new Tool album yet, but hopefully that will be soon.
+I’m not sure that I’ve ever disliked a single thing that Maynard James Keenan has ever done.[^4] About the only thing I could complain about MJK is that there isn’t a new Tool album yet, but hopefully that will be soon.

 This album showcases the multi-faceted band and continues to push their sound, which sounds like it came directly out of the Grand Canyon itself - vast, mysterious, jagged, and magnificent.
 The whole band sounds settled, driven, and confident.
 The harmonies from MJK and Corina Round are powerful and amazing, while simultaneously haunting and melancholy.
 Their voices aren’t just lyrics, but emotion that plays like another layered instrument.